gsoules/MkDocs/digital-archive/docs/plugins/avantsearch/avantsearch.md

 ## Improving Search Results

+!!! note ""
+    The information in this section is only important when using AvantSearch *without* [AvantElasticsearch].
+    AvantElasticsearch uses an entirely different and more effective searching mechanism that is independent of the underlying MySQL or MariaDB database.

 The AvantSearch plugin will work without any modifications to your database.
-However, please read this section to learn how you can improve search results by changing just one setting.
+However, read this section to learn how you can improve search results by changing just one setting.

 Like Omeka's native search, AvantSearch performs keyword searches using the Omeka `search_texts` table.
 The Omeka installer creates this table using the MyISAM storage engine.
 You will get much better results from keyword searches by changing the table to use the InnoDB storage engine because MyISAM negatively affects keyword searches in two ways:

 -   MyISAM uses a very long list of [stopwords](https://dev.mysql.com/doc/refman/5.7/en/fulltext-stopwords.html).
 -   MyISAM's default settings ignores keywords of three characters or less (ft_min_word_len).

-With MyISAM a search for "road+ map+" will ignore 'map' and thus return all items containing 'road' instead of only those items containing 'road' AND 'map'.
+With MyISAM a search for `road+ map+` will ignore `map` and thus return all items containing `road` instead of only those items containing `road` AND `map`.
 Additionally, the MyISAM stopword list contains so many words that people commonly search for that users are often surprised when items don't appear in search results.

 In contrast, InnoDB has a very short list of stopwords and only ignores keywords that are two characters or less